 on 8-8-07, at 8:10am he was born, exactly 12 years and 8 minutes after the first Hunter Alexander was born (8-8-1995 8:02am).
 There is NO doubt that it is him.
 If you see the photos, it's the EXACT same face.
 He is my world, and I am able to raise him now.

-My last trip to Oklahoma to go to his grave, I happened to bump into his mother, who was in turn stopping by to pay respects.
+My last trip to Oklahoma to go to his grave, I had a dream that I bumped into his mother, who was in turn stopping by to pay respects.
 She commented on the wreath and said she always wondered who brought that each year.
 It turns out that Hunter was right.
-She was now divorced (for the 3rd time! at 31 years old!) and had five kids.
-All girls, and only two of them shared a father.
-She was on disability and living at her moms house nearby.
+She was still living in the town of Gore...
 That is where I would have been had Hunter lived in 1995.
 I would have stayed in Oklahoma to be with my son.
 I would have continued doing meth with all my friends, and I would not have any kind of career.
 I would not have gone to college on a "continuance" (due to my missing too many days my senior year because of the pregnancy and getting kicked out before I graduated).
 I would have no degree, no gorgeous house in phoenix, and I wouldn't have the perfect wife that I have now.

-She wasn't meant to be Hunter's mother, and I was not meant to live that shit life.
+She wasn't meant to be Hunter's mother, and I was not meant to live that life.
 Things worked out the way they were supposed to.
-The way that they were meant to, for me and everyone involved.
+The way that they were meant to, for me and everyone involved, and I am sure for his mother as well.

 My last two avatars have been pictures of him.
 He is gorgeous.
 He makes me what I am today. and I would kill any of you motherfuckers in a heartbeat for him.
 I would rip out a guys thorax and hang him with it if he hurt my boy.
 I would go to jail for life for him, and kill, or be killed, for him.